jkkelly/Polyandry_by_pooled_families/README.md

 Set2: Make mini-haplotype markers

 The program "make.snp.list.py" identifies intermediate frequency SNPs with sufficient coverage and quality from the overall vcf file.
 It produces [prefix]+".snplist" for use by subsequent programs.
 The program "Determine.close.snps.py" identifies SNPs separated by less than a specified physical distance (e.g. MaxDist = 50) to be evaluated as potential components of mini-haplotype markers.
+It outputs [prefix]+".close.snps."+str(MaxDist)

-It outputs [prefix]+".close.snps."+str(MaxDist), The program "sam.to.hap.1.py" interrogates all reads (or read pairs) to assess overlap with SNPs in the input file [prefix]+".close.snps."+str(MaxDist).
+The program "sam.to.hap.1.py" interrogates all reads (or read pairs) to assess overlap with SNPs in the input file [prefix]+".close.snps."+str(MaxDist).

 The "hap1" output files have the form:

 Sequence read name  Chromosome [pos base] for as many snps covered by the read, e.g.

   LH00663:73:23HKV2LT4:2:1368:37308:29585	chr2L	255344	R	255352	R	255359	R